Eighty-three percent1 of organizations report that they can’t find qualified project managers to fill open positions.

 Project Management Lifecycle

 All projects undergo a series of phases – four phases, to be exact.
+These are also commonly referred to as project management steps.

 1. Initiation Phase